 In the July of 2017, Rashida and I traveled to New Orleans to create the 9th Episode of Dark Matter.
 Before arriving at the plantation we had planned on recording an episode there.
 After our tour of the grounds our plan changed.

 Everything from the gnarly tree branches to the hot rusty metal of the holding cells became a tangible link to the enslavement America tries so hard to forget.
-We were overwhelmed with emotion we could hardly speak.
+We were overwhelmed with anger, sadness, hopelessness, pain; we could hardly speak.
 We decided instead to collect our thoughts and create something else.

 The episode is a photo essay of the Whitney Plantation; the only American plantation today that centers the enslaved persons’ narrative of the south.
 We examined the unresolved strings of slavery that extend to every state and city in America, even our home of Portland.
 Slavery was never abolished, it only changed shape.